 The digital technology will soon be augmenting most of the sectors, like manufacturing, transportation, hotel, food, entertainment, retail, construction, and education.
 An innovative approach needs to adopted by the governments, to upskill and retrain the out-of-work workforce, which would prevent the job deficits and would rather transform their nature.

-There are lots of speculations being made on the current pandemic-struck scenario.
-Yet no once is certain about what’s actually there in store for future.
+There are lots of speculations being made on the current pandemic-struck scenario, yet, no one is certain about what’s actually there in store for future.
 Studies and surveys may claim to be foreseeing the jobs at ‘risk’ or elimination, owing to automation in various industries, at various levels at much faster pace due to the pandemic, yet one cannot oversee the stability and security, these jobs will come up with.

-The industries cannot stay oblivious to the global economic predicament, and that makes automation inevitable for them to consider in their infrastructure.
+The industries cannot stay oblivious to the global economic predicament, and that makes automation or hiring automation services company, inevitable for them to consider in their infrastructure.
 Only time will tell, how does it shape up once the pandemic balloon deflates.

 Tarika Technologies offers smart automation advisory services for the businesses, to adapt to the rapidly changing competitive environment, by integrating systems, providing high-end custom software solutions, and consultations to ensure business transitions.